Rust-Sol-Dev/eth-near-marketplace/contracts/eth/README.md

 ## Notes

-* change the `network` parameter to `mainnet` for production.
+* change the `--network` parameter to `mainnet` for production.

 * remember to fill the `.env` file with appropriate parameters.

-* remember to charge your wallet using https://goerlifaucet.com/
+* remember to charge your wallet on testnet using https://goerlifaucet.com/

 * last deploy:
 ```console